Bentonville Domestic Violence Lawyer

 The first prong of the domestic violence offense that triggers the federal firearm restriction is the crime must have, as an element, the use or attempted use of physical force, or the threatened use of a deadly weapon.

-This does not require you to actually be convicted of using force, but if you are charged with a crime that includes the use of force you must make sure your lawyer understands this law to give you proper guidance.
+This does not require you to actually be convicted of using force, but if you are charged with a crime that includes the use of force you must make sure your criminal defense lawyer understands this law to give you proper guidance.

 The Offense - Part II